elepunk/evaluator/README.md

 ## Setup

 If you are using Orchestra Platform, you can simply enable the extension or add the service provider.
+This will also load the ```Evaluator``` alias automatically.

 ```php
 'providers' => [